 UNSW Business School ranked 1st in the world for Risk and Actuarial studies

 UNSW Risk and Actuarial Studies have recently been recognised as the #1 Business School globally in

 the UNL Ranking in Actuarial Science and Insurance research.
-This is an excellent demonstration of academic excellence by members of the school.
-It complements the recognition by both the local and global industry in the quality, relevance, and social impact of the research via prizes (see below) as well as collaborative projects sponsored by government and industry, including in particular in the vital area of ageing and longevity via
+It complements the recognition by both the local and global industry in the quality, relevance, and social impact of the research via numerous prizes and leadership positions on boards of leading journals and global research-industry associations, as well as collaborative projects sponsored by government and industry, including in particular in the vital area of ageing and longevity via